andrewacashner/hearingfaithms/chapters/chapter-3.md

 in the Bassus (mm.
 154--155).
 Ironically, each of these long notes is actually a breve (music example `ref:music:Padilla-Voces-maxima`).
-How better to express the unity between these opposites than by vocalizing the name for one while singing the value of the other?
+How better, though, to express the unity between these opposites than by vocalizing the name for one while singing the value of the other?
 The Altus echoes with a blackened semibreve (mm.
 154--155), which in this context is a long note made shorter, getting at the same concept a different way.